 The Kola Peninsula, in particular, sees over 40 days of uninterrupted night, making it a premier destination to scope out the Lights.
 With approximately 300,000 inhabitants, Murmansk, situated in the Kola Peninsula, is a great way in for those looking to venture into the wilderness; it also offers the cosmopolitan comforts of a larger city.

-It is a rule of thumb that, in Russia's Arkhangelsk region, the further you venture from civilization, the brighter the Northern Light will be.
+It is a rule of thumb that, in Russia’s Arkhangelsk region, the further you venture from civilization, the brighter the Northern Lights will be.
 With that being said, Severodvinsk is arguably the best spot in this region to catch the Aurora Borealis from September to April.